nuvoleweb/ui_patterns/docs/content/patterns-definition.rst

 For example, given the ``my_pattern`` pattern ID then a theme function ``pattern_my_pattern`` is created and, consequently, the module will look for a template file called  ``pattern-my-pattern.html.twig``.

-Once the pattern is defined it's time to provide its `Twig <http://twig.sensiolabs.org/>`_ template.
-In order to do so we create a Twig file called ``pattern-blockquote.html.twig`` and we place it either under ``MY_MODULE/templates``, if the pattern is exposed by a module, or under ``MY_THEME/templates``, if it is exposed by a theme.
-Obviously themes can always override templates exposed by modules.
+The Twig template can be placed it either under ``MY_MODULE/templates``, if the pattern is exposed by a module, or under ``MY_THEME/templates``, if it is exposed by a theme.
+As expected themes will override templates exposed by modules.

-For example, a blockquote Twig template file ``pattern-blockquote.html.twig`` could look like the following:
+For example, consider the following Twig template file ``pattern-blockquote.html.twig`` for the ``blockquote`` pattern defined above:

 .. code-block:: twig